hmito/esj73web/home_en.md

 For more details about the meeting, please see [this page](/about_en).
 All oral presentations and sessions at this conference will be held [on-site](/about_en#Meeting-Format).
 Poster presentations will be conducted online, but those who wish may also present on-site.

 Conference events, symposia, and workshops will be recorded by professional staff and made available via [On-Demand streaming](/about_en#Meeting-Format).
-For oral presentations, presenters may record and upload their own videos for distribution through the [“Self On-Demand Streaming”](/presentation_en#Self-On-Demand-Streaming) system.
-We encourage you to take advantage of this opportunity.
+For oral presentations, presenters may record before/after the conference and upload their own presentation videos for distribution through the [“Self On-Demand Streaming”](/presentation_en#Self-On-Demand-Streaming) system.
+Please review the guidelines carefully and make use of this feature.

 ## Update history